1u0n/notifier-web/README.md

 tr:contains(foo) td:nth-of-type(3) | `innerText` of the 3rd cell of the first row found containing 'foo'

 ## Use it
-clone or download this repo.
-Optionally configure the port the server listens to in *app/config/properties.ini* .
-And:
+clone or download this repo, and:

 ```
 npm install
 npm start
 ```

+Or if you just want to have a look, I try to keep the latest version running [here](http://128.199.150.245:3001/notifier).
 Log in with test/test to see some sample agents.

-Or if you just want to have a look, I try to keep the latest version running [here](http://128.199.150.245/notifier).

 ## Techs